aragon/use-wallet/README.md

 It takes an optional object as a single param, containing the following:

 - `watchBlockNumber`: whether or not to watch the track the block number.
-If set to `false`, the value of the `blockNumber` property will be `null`, and the parent component won’t re-render when a new bolck number arrives.
+If set to `false`, the value of the `blockNumber` property will be `null`, and the parent component won’t re-render when a new block number arrives.
 Defaults to the value specified on the provider.
 - `pollBalanceInterval`: the interval used to poll the wallet balance.
 Defaults to 2000.
 - `pollBlockNumberInterval`: the interval used to poll the block number.
 Defaults to 5000.